cerner/terra-toolkit/README.md

 [![NPM version](http://img.shields.io/npm/v/terra-toolkit.svg)](https://www.npmjs.org/package/terra-toolkit)
 [![Build Status](https://travis-ci.org/cerner/terra-toolkit.svg?branch=master)](https://travis-ci.org/cerner/terra-toolkit)

-Terra Toolkit is a utility module used to facilitate development of Terra projects.
-This toolkit is designed to help support nightwatch testing.
-It provides configuration, as well as helper functions that can be used during test runs of npm packages within [terra-core][@terra-core] and [terra-clinical][@terra-clinical].
+Terra Toolkit is a utility module used to facilitate independent development of Terra projects.
+This toolkit is designed to help support nightwatch testing by providing configuration, as well as helper functions that can be used during test runs of npm packages. [terra-core][@terra-core] and [terra-clinical][@terra-clinical] are two example mono-repos which are utilizing utilities offered in this package.

 - [Getting Started](#getting-started)
 - [Test Setup](#test-setup)